adrianabreu/SIMDE-Docs/source/en/introduccion.md

 ##  What's SIMDE?

 SIMDE is a simulator for supporting teaching of **ILP** (Instruction Level Parallelism) Architectures.
 It includes two characteristic flavours of ILP architectures:
-* Dynamic Scheduling: Taking a  Superscalar*D162M1 processor as an example.
+* Dynamic Scheduling: Taking a  Superscalar processor as an example.
-* Static Scheduling: Taking a VLIW*D162N0 processor as an example.
+* Static Scheduling: Taking a VLIW processor as an example.

 The simulator places emphasis on similarities and differences between superscalar and VLIW processors because of its educative purposes.